 The operation usually takes 15 to 25 minutes.

-When removing an epidermoid cyst, your surgeon will make an elliptical (oval) cut over the cyst and then cut out the cyst.
+When removing a sebaceous cyst, your surgeon will try to remove it whole as this makes sure that none of the cyst wall is left behind and prevents it from coming back.
+Your surgeon will make an elliptical (oval) cut over the cyst and then cut out the cyst.

 To remove a lipoma, your surgeon will make a straight cut on your skin directly over it.
-The lipoma is freed up from the tissues and removed.
+The lipoma is freed up from the tissues around it and removed.

 A skin tag can simply be numbed with local anaesthetic and then removed.